 What's driving the demand for listed infrastructure?

 Why listed infrastructure?
 Let’s follow the logic chain: Equity-market volatility, low fixed-income yields and increased economic uncertainty all stand as potential stumbling blocks that threaten to derail even the best-laid of plans.
-Amidst all of this, the value of investments that can offer potential for greater diversification and downside protection—and also serve as additional sources of income as well as opportunities for growth over time—is becoming increasingly clear.
+Amidst all of this, the value of investments that can offer potential for greater diversification and downside management—and also serve as additional sources of income as well as opportunities for growth over time—is becoming increasingly clear.

 Perhaps nowhere is this more apparent than in the listed infrastructure asset class, which continues to draw the attention of investors seeking to capture its potential benefits in multi-asset portfolios.
 This is due in part to the increasing mainstream appeal of infrastructure investing, which has evolved significantly since the early 1990s.
 Back then, the market capitalization of the broad universe of publicly traded infrastructure companies was approximately $500 billion.
 Today, it stands at approximately $3 to $4 trillion.1 What exactly is powering this increased demand for listed infrastructure?
 We believe there are six key factors responsible.